We are talking about one of the most controversial ingredients on the planet.

 - Excessive amounts of belly fat or abnormal cholesterol levels.

-Another study conducted in Thailand also showed a direct association between monosodium glutamate consumption and an increased risk of metabolic syndrome among 349 adults.
+Another study conducted in Thailand showed a direct association between monosodium glutamate consumption and an increased risk of metabolic syndrome among 349 adults.

-7. Found mostly in unhealthy foods
+- Found primarily in unhealthy foods

 Regardless of whether or not you have a sensitivity to MSG, it should not be a regular part of your diet.

-This is because it is found primarily in ultra-processed foods that offer little in terms of nutrition other than extra calories, refined carbohydrates, fat, and sodium.
+This is because it is found primarily in ultra-processed foods that offer little in terms of Nutrition other than extra calories, refined carbohydrates, fat, and sodium.

 On the other hand, supplementing your diet with unprocessed whole foods is the easiest way to minimize your dietary MSG intake and supply your diet with the vitamins and minerals you need.